-Joe has experience in the NYC construction industry as a Technical Sales Team Leader during 5+ years at Trane.
-Driven and client focused, Joe worked on designing and building projects ranging from high rise residential and hospitality to healthcare and commercial office buildings.
-As a result, Joe developed a breadth of knowledge of safety solutions spanning all trades, with a depth of knowledge in indoor air quality solutions.
+Joe has built Lotus into an industry leader in the burgeoning field of biosecurity.
+He has previous experience in the NYC construction industry as a Technical Sales Team Leader at Trane Technologies.
+Driven and client focused, Joe worked on designing and building projects ranging from high rise residential and hospitality to healthcare and commercial office buildings at Trane.
+As a result, Joe developed a breadth of knowledge of biosecurity and healthy building solutions spanning all trades, with a depth of knowledge in indoor air quality solutions.
 Joe graduated with a B.S. in Mechanical Engineering from Johns Hopkins University.

 Richard has 20 years of experience in NYC as lead mechanical engineer, project manager and principal.
 He has worked on a wide variety of building types including airports, commercial offices, transportation facilities, central utility plants, museums, high-rise buildings, hospitals and master plans.
 Client focused, Richard specializes in the design of simple, elegant, and energy efficient building systems for a wide variety of project typologies.